The Coalition for Children

 • Make donations of blankets to pet shelters, toys or clothes to shelter etc.

-• Happy messages on post its left for someone
+• Write happy messages on sticky notes for someone

 • Clean up after self or clean up a space to make it look nicer for someone else